 PGE is anticipating rapid adoption of electric vehicles in our service territory.
-Our strategy, as outlined in our 2023 Transportation
+Our strategy, as outlined in our 2023 Transportation cars sold in Oregon is electric.

 Oregon is the 4th largest retail market for EVs in the nation.
+One out of every six